hopetambala/SI664-docs/exercises/final_project.md

 Next, under "Auth Tokens", click "Tokens" and generate a token for the user `arwhyte`.

+:bulb: I need this user in order to evaluate your apps.

-### 6.2 Database dump file
+## <a name="admin_user"></a>8.0 Database dump file
+After creating the new `arwhyte` user account, applying the proper permissions, and assigning an authorization token, generate a MySQL dump file of your database named `<uniqname>-<database_name>-dump-YYYYMMDDhhmm.sql`.

-Once you have created a new user Generate a *.sql dump file of your database and place a copy of it in the final project's root level `static/sql` directory.
-I will use the dump file to create a local instance of your database for evaluation purposes.
+Place the dump file your final project's root level `static/sql` directory.
+I will use the dump file to create a new instance of your database for evaluation purposes.

-## <a name="extra_credit"></a>6.0 Extra credit (optional)
+## <a name="evaluation"></a>9.0 Final project evaluation

-6.1 Additional CRUD Forms
-6.2 Additional REST endpoint
-6.2 Additional filters
+Stage, commit and push all final project code and supporting files to your Github final project repo *no later than* _Thursday, 20 December 2018, 11:59 PM_.
+I will fork your Github repo, clone it locally, and install and run your final project apps, testing required capabilities and the REST API as part of my evaluation.

+As with the weekly assignments and the midterm partial credit will be awarded at the discretion of the instructor.